fgadaleta/datascienceathome/_posts/2015-08-06-getting-ready-for-big-data-analytics-and-optimization-in-python.md

 ---
+title: Getting ready for Big Data analytics and optimization in Python
 layout: post
-title: Getting ready for Big Data analytics and optimization in Python
-tags: [analytics, big-data, coding, computer-science, optimization, programming, python]
+tags:
+- analytics
+- big-data
+- coding
+- computer-science
+- optimization
+- programming
+- python
+comments: true
 ---

 The increasing popularity of Python as a language for Big Data analysis is yet another reason to learn some optimization techniques to write software that can scale easily without putting the hardware infrastructure under stress (for